MousumyCSE/CDC_BRFSS_project/README.md

 `Data_Value_Footnote` and `Data_Value_Footnote_Symbol` has around 80% missing values. `Confidence_limits` columns has aroud 20% missing values and `Response` and   `Geolocation` has less than 1% missing values.

+Out dataset does not have any duplicated rows.

 **Data Plots**

 1. Plot your data with various types of charts like bar charts, pie charts, scatter plots etc. and clearly explain the plots.
 For image data, you will need to plot your example classes.